codepirate04/DigitRecognizer-Using-CNN-GUI-Python/README.md

 4. Press BACKSPACE to clear the canvas

 Files-
-1. python.py - contains the gui code
+1. project.py - contains the GUI code
 2. model.py - contains the code used to train the model using CNN
 3. trainedmodel.py - loads already trained model and predicts the input data
 4. digitrecog.h5 - the trained model